-Care and medical establishments also ask us to visit and their residents and patients love to have contact with a dog again.
+Care and medical establishments also ask us to visit and their residents and patients love to have regular contact with a dog again.

 “We have 56 residents and many used to have a dog, they love it when Poppy comes in.
 It awakens all sorts of senses, they remember their own dogs and they experience feelings of pure joy.”

 “It’s so lovely to see people’s faces light up when we visit with their little Wag pals.
 It makes a huge difference to their day and gives them something to look forward to.”

 “The service is phenomenal.
 Mam really looks forward to their visits.
 They've made such a difference and lightened Mam's Tuesdays.
 I am so grateful to Dot our volunteer and to Wag & Company.”